Optimization-AI/SogCLR/README.md

 * Run this [script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh) to create/move all validation images to each category (class) folder
 * Copy images from [train/val.txt](https://github.com/Optimization-AI/SogCLR/blob/main/dataset/ImageNet-S/train.txt) to generate ImageNet-100

-We use batch size of 256 and train 400 epochs for pretraining.
+We use a batch size of 256 and pretrain ResNet-50 for 400 epochs.

 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py \